-Our volunteer mentors are matched with a young person and help them realise their full potential.
-Mentors are carefully matched based on personality and experience.
-Every young person is different so we look for mentors from all walks of life.
-The only requirement is simply a desire to help a young person.
+Mentors and young people are carefully matched based on their likes, personality and life-experiences.
+Everyone is different so we look for mentors from all walks of life.
+The only requirement is simply a desire to help and to be there consistently each week.
 When one person mentors, two lives are changed, so why not register and complete our information session to find out more.

 The MCR team and your school’s Pathways Coordinator are here to help support your relationship every step of the way.
-We provide ongoing training and resources to help you encourage your young people so that they can achieve their very best futures.
+We provide ongoing training and resources to help you encourage your young person to be their best.

 The first step is to register.
 The information provided allows us to best match each mentor with a young person.